 What to expect

 Worship is our time to praise and grow closer to God.
 Worship each week includes music, congregational singing, prayer, learning, silence, and giving.
-Coffee and free Wi-Fi are available throughout the building before and after worship.
+Free Wi-Fi is available throughout the building before and after worship.
 There’s no dress code — dress is diverse.
 Enter through the main Lake Street doors, the rear parking lot doors, or the wheelchair-accessible ramp from Kenilworth Avenue.
 If you have any questions about what we do, please ask a minister, greeter, or member.

 Communion